JimberSoftware/docs/devices/userdevices/userdevices.md

 #### Linux <i class="mdi mdi-ubuntu"></i>

 > [!WARNING]
-> Support is currently provided for the latest LTS versions of Ubuntu and Debian.
+> Support is currently provided for the latest LTS versions of Ubuntu.
 For other OS distributions, please reach out to our support team.

 Download the latest 'Linux Client' from the 'Download' section in your company's settings at signal.jimber.io, or use the direct link to access the most recent version for Linux : [latest Linux version](https://signal.jimber.io/clients/linux-desktop-latest.deb)